krzysztoffiok/c_elegans_fitness/README.md

 If you wish to train your model from MS CoCo weights, please download them from the original repository  [Mask R-CNN](https://github.com/matterport/Mask_RCNN).

 ## Citation:<br/>
-If you decide to use here published version of the Mask R-CNN model, model weights or labelled or unlabelled images from our datasets please cite our work in the following manner:
+If you decide to use here published version of the Mask R-CNN model, model weights or labelled or unlabelled images from our datasets please cite our work referring to
-(please contact us directly at this time since the paper is still in preparation).
+Competitive fitness analysis using Convolutional Neural Network Joanna K. Palka * / Krzysztof Fiok / Weronika Antoł / Zofia M. Prokop Journal of Nematology.
+Volume 52, Pages 1-15, DOI: https://doi.org/10.21307/jofnem-2020-108